samuelwbarber/RISC-V-CPU-/README.md

-# Team05-RISCV-CPU
+# RISCV 32I CPU

-_Written by Lolézio Viora Marquet and Sam Barber_
+_Written by  Sam Barber and Lolézio Viora Marquet_

 This branch contains a fully working Pipelined CPU with Hazard Handling with Data Memory Cache in SystemVerilog.